se-edu/se-book/requirements/nonFunctionalRequirements/text.md

 </tip-box>

-**Non-functional requirements are easier to miss.** We should spend extra effort in digging them out as early as possible because sometimes they are critical to the success of the software. %%&nbsp;E.g. A web application that is too slow or that has low security is unlikely to succeed even if it has all the right functionality.%%
+We should spend extra effort in digging NFRs out as early as possible because **NFRs are easier to miss** %%&nbsp;e.g., stakeholders tend to think of functional requirements first%% and sometimes **they are critical to the success of the software.** %%&nbsp;E.g. A web application that is too slow or that has low security is unlikely to succeed even if it has all the right functionality.%%

 </div>